os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - Advanced
 - Expert

-The expert mode enables to display, at a given node, for instance at the Population node, much more inputs than the standard mode: <br>
+The expert mode enables to display, at a given node, for instance at the Population node, many more inputs than the standard mode seen in the previous subsection: <br>
 ![](images/platform_study/display_bar/expert_mode.png)

 #### Subsection 3.4.3 Fullscreen option